Hot Tub vs. Sauna vs. Steam Room: What’s the Difference, And When Should You Use Each?

 When to use it:

-After a workout, if you’re feeling tight and sore.
-At night, to help you wind down before bed (studies show the rise and fall of body temp can help with sleep).
-When you’ve had a stressful day and just need to chill.
+After a workout, if you’re feeling tight and sore, or at night, to help you wind down before bed (studies show the rise and fall of body temp can help with sleep).
+Or just when you’ve had a stressful day at work and need to chill out.

 I personally love a hot tub for muscle aches and mental unwind time.
-It’s less intense than a sauna, more like a warm hug for your whole body.
+It’s much less intense than a sauna, and more like a warm hug for your whole body.

-🚩 Just be careful if you have low blood pressure or get lightheaded easily, hot water dilates vessels, so you might feel dizzy if you stay too long!
+🚩 Just be careful if you have low blood pressure or get lightheaded easily, because hot water dilates vessels, so you might feel dizzy if you stay in for too long!

 Sauna: The Dry Heat Sweat Sesh

-A sauna is basically a wood-paneled sweat box of magic.
+A sauna is basically a wood-paneled sweat box of magic (not the real definition, just my own).
 Temperatures usually hit 160-190°F, but the air is dry (about 10% humidity).
-And trust me, you’ll sweat.
-A lot.
+And trust me, you’ll sweat…a lot.

 What it does:

-The heat makes your heart beat faster, like a gentle cardio workout.
-Your blood vessels open up, your skin flushes, and you start sweating buckets.
+The heat makes your heart beat faster, like a gentle enough light cardio workout.
+Your blood vessels open up, your skin flushes, and you start sweating more than an elephant trying to squeeze through a doorway.
 That sweating helps clear out pores and may even help you excrete trace amounts of heavy metals and toxins (though most detoxing happens through your liver and kidneys, of course).

 Saunas have actually been linked to heart health benefits.
 Regular users in Finland (where sauna culture is a whole thing) tend to have lower rates of heart disease and even live longer.
-The heat stress trains your cardiovascular system to handle stress better, improves blood flow, and may lower inflammation.
+The heat stress trains your cardiovascular system to handle stress better, improves your blood flow, and can even lower inflammation.

-Plus, there’s a mental perk: the endorphins you release while sweating can leave you feeling clear-headed, relaxed, and kind of euphoric.
+Plus, there’s a nice little mental perk: the endorphins you release while sweating can leave you feeling clear-headed, relaxed, and kind of euphoric.
 Sauna brain is real…and I’m here for it.

 When to use it:

-I love a sauna when I’m feeling sluggish or need to shake off brain fog.
+I love a sauna when I’m feeling sluggish or need to shake off brain fog, especially in the winter.
 It’s like a full-body reset button.

 🚩 Hydrate!
 You lose a LOT of fluid in a sauna.
 Bring water with you, and don’t overstay (15-20 mins is plenty for most people).